 Gallery Voting Options

 To allow voting for submissions in the gallery, check the Voting checkbox.
-Visitors to your gallery can vote on submissions by clicking on a submission to view it and then clicking the thumbs up button.
-Visitors may remove votes by reclicking the button.
-Every visitor gets a maximum of one thumbs-up vote per submission.
+Visitors to your gallery can vote on submissions by clicking on a submission to view it and then clicking the Vote button.
+Voters may remove votes by clicking the button again.
+Every voter gets a maximum of one vote per submission.

 When the Voting checkbox is selected, several other options will appear.
 These voting settings allow you to control how your public voting process will work.